 Talks about climate change can be overwhelming and anxiety-inducing, so addressing the issue in movies can help reach a broader public and raise awareness among people that might otherwise not be interested in learning about such a crucial topic.
-From older documentaries to the latest blockbusters, here is a list of the best climate change movies to watch this year.
+From older documentaries to the latest blockbusters, here is a list of our favourite climate change movies to watch this year.

 1. Don’t Look Up (2021)